 Today, invoice factoring has reached a pinnacle, and the use of factoring now exceeds all other business financing options combined.
 It’s no longer only used by small businesses.
 Many major corporations have been enthusiastic proponents of factoring for their companies for years.

 Invoice factoring is available for businesses of all sizes, from start-ups and small businesses to mid-size or large corporations.
 The business is given the cash it’s already earned, which allows the business owner the flexibility needed for day-to-day operations with no cash flow issues.

-Factoring remains the best way to access immediate cash to grow or expand your business without taking on additional debt for your company.
-CapitalPlus Construction Services is dedicated to specifically providing factoring services to construction companies, helping them meet their financial obligations and achieve their business goals.Back to blog
+Factoring remains a great way to access immediate cash to grow or expand your business without taking on additional debt for your company.
+Companies like CapitalPlus Financial Services are dedicated to specifically providing factoring services to construction companies, helping them meet their financial obligations and achieve their business goals.Back to blog